Landyachtz Switchblade Review

 - The length feels absolutely perfect regardless of your riding style.
 The slight drop lets you know where your feet are at all times and the hips allow you to really lock your feet in position for those big slides.

-- The width of the deck feels just right for the biggest of the foot.
+- The width of the deck feels just right for the biggest of feet.

-- It’s not actually the cheapest on the market, but a great investment with a longevity and versatility like few other on the market.
+- It’s not actually the cheapest on the market, but a great investment with longevity and versatility like few others on the market.

-- The truck combined with the lowered platform makes the board feel incredibly secure even at high speeds, while retaining a fine amount of control.
+- The truck combined with the lowered platform makes the board feel incredibly secure even at high speeds, while retaining a good amount of control.